laurencap/openqasm/source/language/types.rst

 respect to a target device that has a published device topology.
 The hardware provider determines the integer-labels associated with each qubit within the device's topology.

-While virtual qubits can be named, hardware qubits are referenced by the syntax ``$[INT]``.
+While virtual qubits can be named, hardware qubits are referenced by the syntax ``$[NUM]``, where `NUM` is a non-negative integer.
 Any integer included in the published device topology is a valid physical qubit identifier.
 Note that this implies that physical qubit identifier indices may be non-consecutive, depending on the device.

 Physical qubits must not be declared.
 Like virtual qubits, they are global variables.

-These qubit types are often used for `defcal`s because calibrations are typically valid only for one physical qubit (see also :ref:`pulse gates <pulse-gates>`).
+These qubit types are often used for `defcal`s because calibrations are typically valid only for a particular set of physical qubits (see also :ref:`pulse gates <pulse-gates>`).

 Physical qubits are also used in lower parts of the compilation stack when emitting physical circuits.
 A physical circuit, also called an executable circuit, is one which only references